 Root cause Pct sample

 Communications 68.86%

 MTD quality 9.77%

 Clock drift 6.70%

 Energisation 3.72%

 Meter fault 3.39%

+Consumption query 2.90%

+Phase failure 1.39%

+Manual download failure 1.14%

+Main/check failure 0.86%

+Battery fault 0.53%

+Proving test failure 0.45%

+Site safety check 0.29%

-- When manually assigning faults to categories, we relied on the description provided by the raising participant - Metering System investigations due to remote communications failures accounted for the majority of the sample by a wide margin - The second large root caused related to incorrect Meter Technical Details, e.g. incorrect number of channels
+- When manually assigning faults to categories, we relied on the description provided by the raising participant - Metering System investigations due to remote communications failures accounted for the majority of the sample by a wide margin - The second largest root caused related to incorrect Meter Technical Details, e.g. incorrect number of channels - ELEXON has put each fault into the most prevalent root casue of failure, should more than one root cause be applicable

 For a subset of root cause categories (e.g. clock drifts) equating to approx. 8% of the sample we determined there to be little to no impact on Settlement.
 For a subset of root cause categories (e.g. communications failures) equating to approx. 83.5% of the sample we determined that the likely impact was estimated data.
-For a subset of root cause categories (e.g. Meter faults) equating to approx. 8.5% of the sample we determined the likely impact was erroneous actual data.
+For a subset of root cause categories (e.g. Meter faults) equating to approx. 8.5% of the sample we determined the likely impact was estimated the likely impact was erroneous actual data.